Diary of Frederick William Gadsby Annand, 1918 - Part 3

 C & D Coys did not work in day, but

-went out under Major Rutlidge & cut
+went out under Major Rutledge & cut

-through closed parts of Umpire front
+through closed parts of Umpire Front

 trench to Ultimo Lane, making it